 Which would mean that every part of the sky would be filled with stars so aligned that their light would merge so as to give out a bright light.

-According to the Big Bang Theory, the universe as we see it now is constantly expanding, which means that the galaxy clusters are simply moving apart.
+According to the Big Bang Theory, the universe is continually expanding, indicating that galaxy clusters are merely moving away from each other.

 The theory contradicts the assumption of an infinite and static universe, which obviously meant being able to see innumerable stars that overlapped each other to create a solid wall of light.